softarch-school/ansible-workshop/21-ha/README.md

 ## 想接受挑戰嗎？

-- The WordPress application is stateful.
+- The WordPress application is *stateful*.
 You should modify the infrastructure in either way:

   1. In the HAProxy part: use the sticky session mechanism.